 Technology is continuously evolving in the current digital world.
 Earlier, people used only desktops to browse web pages.
-But now, they can use mobile as well as tablets to surf their favorite sites.
+But now, they can use mobile and tablets to surf their favourite sites.

 Companies also keep on modifying and adding new features to their existing sites.
-In such a world, it is very important that you check your website design across multiple browsers to ensure that all the features work perfectly in all browser-OS-device combinations.
+In such a world, you must check your website design across multiple browsers to ensure all the features work perfectly in all browser-OS-device combinations.

-Based on that, in this post, we are going to discuss how Cross-browser testing guarantees a better user interface and user experience across all platforms.
+Based on that, in this post, we will discuss the tips to improve UI by Cross browser testing that will guarantee a better user interface and user experience across all platforms.

 When to start Cross Browser Testing?

 There is no concrete way of defining a perfect timeline for starting cross-browser testing.
 Every organization has its own requirements and timelines.
 However, we can say that the sooner you start testing, you will have fewer errors, in the beginning, thus reducing the chances of redundancies in a later stage.

 In the early stage of your web development, you can implement manual testing.
 Slowly when the site grows, you can automate cross-browser testing, functional and regression testing, which will broaden your scope and help find bugs easily.